Program Description

 Why is the Autism Diagnostic Clinic Important?

-Prior to the establishment of the ADC, children exhibiting signs of autism were waiting until ages 5-7 for evaluation and diagnosis, which delayed the family's ability to obtain supportive educational resources and access to community-based services for their child.
-With the utilization of telehealth technology, children can be assessed and evaluated in their natural environment rather than a clinical setting.
+Third, it offers access to ABA.
 Parents of children diagnosed with autism are provided with Applied Behavioral Analysis (ABA) coaching which teaches parents how to address the daily behaviors of their child, educational resources and community-based agency support services to support children and families.

+Fourth, the host organization has other resources in house.
 Easterseals Eastern Pennsylvania has resources to address everyday challenges such as: food insecurity, housing/rent assistance, utility assistance, transportation difficulties and other expressed needs to identify and remediate disparities, to alleviate barriers to care, and ultimately improve the health outcomes and quality of life for those families with a family member diagnosed with autism.

-• Coordinating care with various providers.
+- Coordinating care with various providers

-• Transition and planning for all stages of life.
+- Transition and planning for all stages of life

-• Educational and employment support.
+- Educational and employment support

-• Client, family and social support engagement.
+- Client, family and social support engagement

 Contact Information